mjarrett/bikedata/README.md

 A package for processing real-time [GBFS bikeshare feeds](https://github.com/NABSA/gbfs).
 This package is experimental and subject to change at any time.

+See [this blog post](https://notes.mikejarrett.ca/tracking-bikeshare-use-using-gbfs-feeds/) for an explanation of the internal workings of the package.

 ## Installation